-Tuition Tuition is calculated according to the number of credit hours in which a student enrolls.
-Students enrolled in the LEAD degree completion program may take an additional six hours of course work per semester through the BRIDGE program at a reduced rate.
+Tuition.
+Tuition is calculated according to the number of credit hours in which a student enrolls.

-Mandatory Fees A technology fee of \$10 per credit hour, with a maximum fee of \$120 is assessed each semester.
-Students in the LEAD curriculum are exempted from this fee for LEAD coursework only.
+Mandatory Fees.
+A technology fee of \$10 per credit hour, with a maximum fee of \$120 is assessed each semester.

-Course Fees Some courses require an additional fee.
+Course Fees.
+Some courses require an additional fee.
 See the line schedule for specific information.

-TUITION & FEE SCHEDULE FOR THE 2015-2016 ACADEMIC YEAR
+TUITION & FEE SCHEDULE FOR THE 2016-2017 ACADEMIC YEAR